-(Here’s DGR‘s review of the new album by Nightrage, which is out now on Despotz Records.)
+(Here’s DGR‘s review of the latest album by the melodic death metal band Nightrage, which was released a bit earlier this month by Despotz Records.)

 It’s been a weird review batch given that February has granted a small collection of classically inclined melodeath acts.

 Nightrage have had a surprisingly long-running career.
 They can count themselves as among a small handful who have had a surprising number of lineup changes throughout many years, yet through force of sheer stubbornness have somehow managed to continue not only to exist but also to put out quality melodeath releases.